ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 You must add two new fields to the Logging and Activity Tracker JSON:

 * **logSourceCRN**: This field indicates the customer whom you want to receive the log or event.
 The logSourceCRN is the CRN of the service instance of your service created by the customer.
 If not present, no event will be sent to a customer.
 * **saveServiceCopy**: This field indicates if your service wants a copy of the log or event.
 This is an `optional` field.
 If the field is not present, the default of true will be used and your service will get a copy of the log or event.
 Set this field to false if your service does not want a copy of the log record or event.
+If the field is false, LogDNA will not charge your service for the event since it only charges each service or customer for what is stored.

 ```
 {